creative-connections/Bodylight.js-Components/webcomponents/doc/index.md

 ### FMI, bdl-fmi
 `<bdl-fmi></bdl-fmi>` Creates control buttons in order to control simulation of the model.
 With these attributes:
   * `fminame` name of the model as it exactly appears in exported JS,WASM code
+  * `src` (optional) specifies script with FMU JS to be loaded.
+If not specified, it is expected that some `<script src='fmi.js'>` is already included in HTML head.
+FMU JS is output of FMU compiler.
   * `tolerance` tolerance of the solver (default 0.001)
   * `starttime` start time of the simulation (default 0)
   * `guid` guid as it appears in FMU model description